peterjmit/erinodo.com/src/documents/scenic-painting/adam-and-eve.html.md

 sort: 14
 ---

-Scenic Artist > Adam and Eve > Directed by Lily Whitsitt - California Institute of the Arts
+Scenic Artist > Adam and Eve > Directed by Lily Whitsitt - California Institute of the Arts > Set design by Mary Hamrick